Test Tools and Functionality

 Important: The calculator opens in a in a separate window to the test screen.
 If you click off the calculator window back to the test screen (or use a keyboard shortcut, for example Alt + F to Flag for Review) the calculator will not function until you click back on it.

 - To clear the calculator, click the ON/C button.

 - The Backspace key clears all the digits at once (equivalent to pressing the ON/C button).

 - There are no other buttons or keyboard shortcuts to delete one number at a time during calculations.

-If you require assistance with the calculator during your test please raise your hand to attract the invigilator.
+If you require assistance with the calculator during your test please raise your hand to notify the invigilator.

 Keyboard shortcuts can also be used to select answers.
-An example would be striking the ‘B’ key to select answer response B. The mouse must be used to select the desired response in questions requiring you to drag and drop an answer.
+An example would be striking the ‘B’ key to select answer response B. The mouse must be used to select a response in questions requiring you to drag and drop an answer.